 How much demand is there for general clerks in today's workforce?
-According to data from labor-market analyst Burning Glass, there were 426,344 general clerk positions posted over the past 12 months, and that number is expected to hold steady into next year.
+According to data from labor-insights provider Burning Glass, there were 426,344 general clerk positions posted over the past 12 months, and that number is expected to hold steady into next year.
 Retail, finance, insurance and healthcare are driving the largest growth for this role, but no matter which industry you're in, it's important to know that competition will be intense as you work to get top general clerks to join your team.

-Ready to dig in and take your recruitment to the next level?
+Ready to dig in and take your recruitment process to the next level?
 Keep reading for more information on how to accomplish these steps.

-speed up your hiring process
+1. speed up your hiring process

-develop a competitive compensation package
+2. develop a competitive compensation package

 The large number of open general clerk positions means that it's more important than ever for employers to know what makes for a competitive compensation package.
 If it's been a while since you've taken a lay of the land, check out Randstad's 2019 Salary Guide to see what a competitive range is for this role.
-To get you started, here are the average hourly rates for a general clerk, depending on their experience level:

-identify the top skills for general clerks
+3. identify the top skills for general clerks

 As you sit down to write the job description, you need to first think about the skills that are necessary for the candidate to succeed at your company, since a general clerk's duties can vary based on individual business needs.
 For instance: